katgiadla/Portfolio/README.md

 # Projects
-A collection of created projects upgraded by far.
+A collection of created projects upgraded by far and it still is raising!